-In Episode 2 we speak with Minter Dial about the future of AI and Ethics.
+In Episode 2 we spoke with Minter Dial about the future of AI and Ethics.

 You’ll find every episode full of practical ideas and answers to the question, “What’s the future of … ?” with voices and opinions that need to be heard.